google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a SQL value and returns a JSON value.
-The value must be a supported ZetaSQL data type.
+Converts a SQL value to a JSON value.

+Arguments:

++   `sql_value`: The SQL value to convert to a JSON value.
 You can review the ZetaSQL data types that this function supports and their JSON encodings [here][json-encodings].

-This function supports an optional mandatory-named argument called `stringify_wide_numbers`.
++   `stringify_wide_numbers`: Optional mandatory-named argument.

-+ If this argument is `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.
+    If this argument is `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.

-+ If this argument is not used or is `FALSE`, numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
+    If this argument is not used or is `FALSE`, numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
 If a numerical value cannot be stored in JSON without loss of precision, an error is thrown.

     The following numerical data types are affected by the `stringify_wide_numbers` argument:

 + `INT64`
 + `UINT64`
 + `NUMERIC`
 + `BIGNUMERIC`

     If one of these numerical data types appears in a container data type such as an `ARRAY` or `STRUCT`, the `stringify_wide_numbers` argument is applied to the numerical data types in the container data type.

 **Return type**